Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 ### Protecting Access to APIs with Stateless JWT Tokens

-When you have JWT (or JWS to be more specific) available for your client, that is possibly issued directly from the identity provider (e.g. by using implicit flow), and want you to use that token to access API protected by Kong, you should use a plugin that provides you OpenID Connect aware stateless verification.
+When you have JWT (or JWS to be more specific) available for your client, that is possibly issued directly from the identity provider (e.g., by using implicit flow), and want you to use that token to access APIs protected by Kong, you should use a plugin that provides you OpenID Connect-aware stateless verification.

 ### Accessing APIs from Basic Authentication Aware Client

 Basic authentication is supported in many 3rd party clients.
 One such client is Microsoft Excel.
-The `openid-connect` plugin allows you to supply username and password or client id and client secret using normal basic authentication headers.
+The `openid-connect` plugin allows you to supply a username and password, or client id and client secret using normal basic authentication headers.